 Sara Treleaven Blakely is an American businesswoman, entrepreneur, and philanthropist.
 She is the founder of Spanx, an American intimate apparel company with pants and leggings, founded in Atlanta, Georgia.
 In 2012, Blakely was named in Time magazine’s “Time 100” annual list of the 100 most influential people in the world.

 In 2006, Blakely launched the Sara Blakely Foundation to help women through education and entrepreneurial training.

 Since 2015, she has been a co-owner of the Atlanta Hawks basketball team, along with billionaire Tony Ressler.

 I’m not a tough guy.
 I’m just delivering the truth and only the truth and if you can’t deal with it, too bad.Kevin O’Leary

 We listed below every entrepreneur and business who has appeared on Shark Tank Season 9 Episode 6.
 Many scammers claim they’ve received big investments from the Sharks or they have been on the show.
-They were not actually on Shark Tank if you don’t see a business on this list.
+If you don’t see a business on this list, they were not actually on Shark Tank.
 Some of the top places you can use to check are on Wikipedia and also ABC’s episode guide.

 List with all the appearances in season 9 episode 6: